supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/24-Analyze-Files-in-Azure-Databricks.md

 > **Note**: If your cluster fails to start, your subscription may have an insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
 You can specify a region as a parameter for the setup script like this: `./setup.ps1 eastus`

-## Task-3: Explore data using a notebook
+## Task 3: Explore data using a notebook

 As in many Spark environments, Databricks supports the use of notebooks to combine notes and interactive code cells that you can use to explore data.